chinmaysagade/reWizeNotes/computer.md

 CONFIG MCLRE = OFF ; Master Clear Enable (MCLR disabled, GP3 enabled).

 PSECT MyCode,class=CODE,delta=2
+i EQU 13h
+; Constants “i” is set t0 0x10.
+This gives names to specific unnamed general purpose register.
+; It’s difficult to remember what is stored in register 0x10 if the program is big,
+; but, by this directive, we know that 0x10 is called “i”

 INIT:
     MOVLW 2h; Move 2h to Working Register.